Skip to main content

 In the car

-Americans spend a great deal of time in cars, and if someone smokes there, the toxins can build up quickly – even when the windows are open or the air-conditioner is on.
+Americans spend a great deal of time in cars.
+If someone smokes there, the toxins can build up quickly, even when the windows are open or the air-conditioner is on.
 Again, this can be especially harmful to children.

-There is no safe level of exposure to secondhand smoke (SHS).
+There is no safe level of exposure to secondhand smoke.
 Any exposure is harmful.

 What can be done about secondhand smoke?

-Many US local and state governments, and even federal governments in some other countries, have decided that protecting the health of employees and others in public places is of the utmost importance and have passed clean indoor air laws.
+Many U.S. local and state governments have passed clean indoor air laws to protect people.
+So have the governments in some other countries.
 Although the laws vary from place to place, they are becoming more common.
 Detailed information on smoking restrictions in each state is available from the American Lung Association.

 You don’t have to wait for the government to act.
 Even if you smoke, you can decide to make your home and car smoke-free.
 This is the safest thing to do for your children, other family members, pets, and guests.